kirstymcnaught/OptiKeyWiki/User-Guide.md

 ![TheEyeTribe device setup](http://juliussweetland.github.io/OptiKey/images/theeyetribe-physical-setup.png)

-1. Connect your tracker and start the tracker's application(s) (e.g. for TheEyeTribe you would start the client and server applications).
+1. Connect your tracker and start the tracker's application(s) as required (e.g. for TheEyeTribe you would start the client and server applications).

 2. Complete any initial setup to get the tracker up and running.
 Usually this involves getting yourself/your tracker/your screen in the correct position and competing a calibration.
+Some trackers (such as the Tobii EyeX) do store calibrations in user profiles and do not need to be calibrated before each use.

 3. Once it's tracking your eyes reliably start OptiKey.